-Renaissance art and celebrity interruptions hit Paris shows
+Paris Fashion Week highlights Renaissance art, eco-tanning

 Champagne-sipping stars such as Emma Roberts applauded from the front row.

+It was an effective and eclectic fusion of contemporary art and ready-to-wear.

+Owens also deserves praise for his eco-efforts.
+The leather in this collection was prepared through “veg tanning,” meaning that only vegetal and natural tannins were used in the process of tanning and preserving the leather.

-SHANG XIA
+SHANG XIA’S SIMPLICITY

 The brand sometimes known as the “Chinese Hermes” among fashion insiders put out a wearable and loose collection for fall in pastels with flashes of black.